davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Import](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Import.html) - used to indicate one or more component class to import — typically from @Configuration classes.

-[@ImportAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/ImportAutoConfiguration.html) - is used to disable the default autoconfiguration flow performed by @EnableAutoConfiguration, importing only the configuration classes provided in the annotation.
+[@ImportAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/ImportAutoConfiguration.html) - used to disable the default autoconfiguration flow performed by @EnableAutoConfiguration, importing only the configuration classes provided in the annotation.

-[@Value](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Value.html) - used at the field or method/constructor parameter level to inject property value into beans;
+[@Value](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Value.html) - used at field or method/constructor parameter level to inject property value into beans;

 [@PropertySource](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/PropertySource.html) - used to load values from property files — the values can be accessed from [Environment](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/env/Environment.html) or injected by the @Value annotation;